spghtti/restaurantPage/README.md

 ## About this project

 This is a solution to the Odin's Project's [assignment](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/restaurant-page) to create a mock restaurant page almost entirely in Javascript.
-With the exception of the sitenav, this page utilizes as little HTML and global JS as possible.

 ## Live project demo
 :point_right: https://spghtti.github.io/restaurantPage/ :point_left: